maleckicoa/dist_alx/README.md

-Python dummy package for learning how to publish packages on PyPI
+Python package for learning how to publish packages on PyPI

 # dist_alx